Magic Leap is going mobile. Watch for a deal with a 'major telco' later this year

 Secretive mixed-reality startup Magic Leap is itching to go mobile.

-The startup, whose ability to create the illusion of 3D objects in the world around you has garnered endless buzz, is flush with more than $2 billion in funding from high-profile investors such as Google, Qualcomm and Warner Bros.
+Its ability to create the illusion of 3D objects in the world around you has garnered endless buzz, and the company is flush with more than $2 billion in funding from high-profile investors such as Google, Qualcomm and Warner Bros.
 It's now set to strike a partnership with a "major telco" later this year, founder and CEO Rony Abovitz said in an interview Tuesday.

 Abovitz said the collaboration won't affect the company's first product, the mixed-reality headset Magic Leap One, but it will apply to later generations.